Texas Department of Criminal Justice

 Texas Board of Criminal Justice

-The Texas Board of Criminal Justice (TBCJ) is comprised of nine non-salaried members appointed by the Governor, with the advice and consent of the Senate, to serve staggered six-year terms.
+The Texas Board of Criminal Justice (TBCJ) is composed of nine non-salaried members appointed by the Governor, with the advice and consent of the Senate, to serve staggered six-year terms.
 One member of the Board is designated as chairman to serve at the pleasure of the Governor.

 Texas Department of Criminal Justice